 Our adventure starts in dynamic Mexico City, where we'll visit the studios and showrooms of urban textile designers.
-Next we will explore the remote Mixteca Region of Oaxaca where people still make and wear traditional textiles.
+Next we will explore the remote Mixteca Region of Oaxaca where indigenous communities still make and wear traditional textiles.
 The trip concludes in delightful Oaxaca City, our base for exploring the Central Valley, known for its weaving and craft centers, stunning pre-hispanic archeological sites, and vibrant cultural and food scene.

 PART 1: MEXICO CITY (3 nights)

 We will gain an intimate experience of this electric, sprawling city by visiting the studios and showrooms of designers who epitomize today’s Mexico City—an ancient city with a vibrant cultural, gastronomic and design scene.
 We'll introduce you to creative entrepreneurs tapping into Mexico’s rich cultural and artistic heritage, and working exclusively with Mexican artisans, to create textiles and homewares with a contemporary aesthetic.

 Visit companies producing sophisticated, luxury homewares in collaboration with artisan communities throughout Mexico

 Meet a social enterprise that is committed to supporting indigenous women textile artisans by updating traditional Mexican garments to suit present-day taste

 Meet a contemporary fashion designer and hear about his inspiring collaboration with women embroiderers in Chiapas

 Visit the Frida Kahlo Museum to see how indigenous Mexican clothing and textiles influenced her iconic style.
 Also tour the Luis Barragán House and Studio to see how he blended modern and Mexican aesthetics

 Experience Mexico City's old colonial quarter and fashionable neighborhoods